Saturday was busy for Hoboken as SantaCon revelers flooded city streets for the annual bar crawl billed as a charity event.

 He was given several summonses for the motor vehicle offenses and released to a responsible party.

-Dayton resident Rashi Tripathi, 24, was charged with improper passing, reckless driving, driving while intoxicated, refusal to provide a breath sample, and driving without headlights on after the time required.
+A Dayton resident was charged with improper passing, reckless driving, driving while intoxicated, refusal to provide a breath sample, and driving without headlights on after the time required.

 Police Officers Harold Milne and Enrico Gnassi saw a 2008 Honda allegedly operating with the headlights turned off.